Kareadita/Kavita/README.md

 </div>

 ## Goals
-- [x] Serve up Manga/Webtoons/Comics (cbr, cbz, zip/rar, 7zip, raw images) and Books (epub, mobi, azw, djvu, pdf)
+- [x] Serve up Manga/Webtoons/Comics (cbr, cbz, zip/rar (RAR5 not supported), 7zip, raw images) and Books (epub, pdf)
 - [x] First class responsive readers that work great on any device (phone, tablet, desktop)
-- [x] Provide a dark theme for web app
+- [x] Dark and Light themes
+- [x] Dedicated ebook reader, manga/comic reader, and webtoon reader
 - [ ] Provide hooks into metadata providers to fetch metadata for Comics, Manga, and Books
 - [ ] Metadata should allow for collections, want to read integration from 3rd party services, genres.
-- [x] Ability to manage users, access, and ratings
+- [x] Ability to manage users, access, and ratings/reviews
 - [ ] Ability to sync ratings and reviews to external services
 - [x] Fully Accessible with active accessibility audits
-- [x] Dedicated webtoon reader
+- [x] No requried folder structures
 - [ ] And so much [more...](https://github.com/Kareadita/Kavita/projects)

 ## Support